Kravatka/circumstence/members/bazzzket0810/get-pdf/README.md

 ## Contributing

-Feel free to fork this repository and submit pull requests for any enhancements or bug fixes.
+Feel free to fork this repository and submit pull requests for any enhancements or bugfixes.
 Your contributions are greatly appreciated.

 ## License